MatteoMer/rust-sumcheck/README.md

 # rust-sumcheck
-rust implementation of the sumcheck protocol + fiat-shamir with poseidon
+rust implementation of the sumcheck protocol, interactive or non-interactive (using merlin).

 hopefully complete, but definitely not sound